moejoe95/theCompiler/README.md

     $ ninja test

-For integration testing we try to compile mC programs and compare their output for a given input.
+For integration testing we try to compile .mc programs and compare their output for a given input.

     $ ../scripts/run_integration_tests